dowatugkins/app-test/README.md

 # README

-This assessment helps us guage your ability to code, work in an existing code base, and follow guidelines.
+This assessment helps us gauge your ability to code, work in an existing codebase, and follow guidelines.
 It's estimated that this assessment will take about two hours to complete.

 ## Setup

 Before you can start you'll need to setup the project.

 These instructions are generalized, and written on a Mac.
 You'll need to adapt as necessary if you are working on a different platform.

+Also, make sure you kill any running packagers for other React Native apps before starting

 #### Dependencies